just-the-docs/just-the-docs/conformance/citygml3support.md

 ## Extra features (not in CityGML)

-  1. CityJSON has built-in support for the metadata of a dataset (and is ISO 19115-compliant), while, surprisingly, CityGML does not offer that possibility.
   1. CityJSON supports the so-called ["TU Delft LoDs"](https://3d.bk.tudelft.nl/lod), which refine and improve the 5 LoDs in CityGML (only for buildings).
   1. CityJSON addresses the issue of very large files, and how to stream them.